Nepal's next census to count LGBT+ people for the first time

 But the number of people willing to identify themselves as third gender to a census enumerator – or have their family members do so – was too small to be included in the final population count, said Kyle Knight of the Human Rights Watch.

-“The government would do well to remember that ‘third gender’ can encompass a range of behaviour and identities, and also leave out many people who do not identify with the term.”
+“The government would do well to remember that ‘third gender’ can encompass a range of behavior and identities, and also leave out many people who do not identify with the term.”

 The socially conservative Himalayan nation has become increasingly progressive regarding LGBT+ rights since a decade-long Maoist civil war ended in 2006, and a feudal monarchy was abolished two years later.